Rick Amor

 Impression on wove Hahnemühle paper, printed by Rick Amor in his Alphington studio.
 Inscribed in pencil, below the plate mark: lower left: ‘1-3’; lower centre: ‘Erith and Deal Is Bass St’; lower right: signed and dated ‘R Amor ’14’.

-• Edition, 2014
+• First edition, 2014

 Edition of twenty numbered impressions, on wove Velin Arches 250 gsm paper, printed by Simon White at the Australian Print Workshop, Fitzroy (Melbourne), October 2014.
 The edition included a bon à tirer impression (with light film of plate tone, on Hahnemühle paper), two artist’s proofs, two APW workshop proofs, and a presentation proof.
 Each impression is inscribed in pencil, below the plate mark: lower left: ‘[status of impression]’ [or] ‘[1 through 20]/20’; lower centre: ‘Erith & Deal Is Bass St.’; lower right: signed and dated ‘R Amor ’14’.